 First, we recognize that change must start with us.
-Our commitment to diversity and inclusion is championed from the highest levels, from our Executive Committee, to our Hiring, Professional Development, Pro Bono, and active Diversity & Inclusion Committees comprised of lawyers who regularly meet to discuss and execute diversity-related initiatives and strategy of the firm, including:
+Our commitment to diversity and inclusion is championed from the highest levels, from our Executive Committee, to our Hiring, Professional Development, Pro Bono, and active Diversity, Equity & Inclusion (DE&I) Committees comprised of lawyers who regularly meet to discuss and execute diversity-related initiatives and strategy of the firm, including:

 - Beck Redden 1L Diversity Fellowship

 As part of Beck Redden’s ongoing commitment to diversity, equity, and inclusion, we are proud to offer a 1L Diversity Fellowship to outstanding first year law students.
 The Program seeks future trial and appellate lawyers who are members of groups underrepresented in the legal profession.
 Fellows will receive a paid 1L Summer Associate position (minimum six-week commitment; compensation commensurate with first-year associate) and an award of up to $30,000 to assist with law school tuition.
 To learn more about this merit-based fellowship, click here.
 We are always seeking to improve, and our DE&I Committee leads us in an ongoing review of our hiring and retention practices so that we can foster an environment where talented and diverse individuals can flourish.